Baasic/baasic-sdk-angularjs-value-set/README.md

 ### Initialization

 To be able to use the library you will need to add the Baasic (_baasic.valueSet_) dependency to your AngularJS module.
-This will allow you to use library services described in [Modules Section](#baasic-modules).

 ```javascript
 angular.module('my-module', ["baasic.api", "baasic.valueSet"])